ryangray/quickfont/README.md

 address it loads to can be changed as with loading any code block by giving the address with the load command as `LOAD "name"CODE address`.
 See the sample font loader program.

+If you are currently editing the UDG characters, the load applies to those instead, and it keeps a separate file name for them.
+In this case, 168 bytes will saved from address 65368 (USR "a").

 ## Using the Font